Shader Frameworks Overview

 In contrast to the previous frameworks, only the fragment shader is modified and the 2D coordinate system is provided by the SoView2D.

-For more details, have a look at SoView2DShaderOverlay and it’s various example networks.
+For more details, have a look at SoView2DShaderOverlay and its various example networks.

 SoPostEffectRenderer